Symfony

 Basic Usage (PSR-6)

-This part of the component is an implementation of PSR-6, which means that its basic API is the same as defined in the standard.
+This part of the component is an implementation of PSR-6, which means that its basic API is the same as defined in the document.
 Before starting to cache information, create the cache pool using any of the built-in adapters.
 For example, to create a filesystem-based cache, instantiate FilesystemAdapter:

 1